Norvasc: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Edema (swelling or a collection of fluid) around the lower legs, particularly the ankles, is the main side effect of Norvasc.
 Shortness of breath, dizziness, fast or irregular heartbeat, flushing, sleepiness, and wheezing have also been reported.

 - Appears to have little or no interaction with grapefruit or grapefruit juice products.

 - Lower dosages may be needed in people with liver disease.

-- May interact with a number of other drugs including those that are metabolized through hepatic enzymes CYP3A4, cyclosporine, erythromycin, itraconazole, ketoconazole, sildenafil, simvastatin, and immunosuppressants.
+- May interact with several other drugs including those that are metabolized through hepatic enzymes CYP3A4, cyclosporine, erythromycin, itraconazole, ketoconazole, sildenafil, simvastatin, and immunosuppressants.

-- May not be suitable for people with certain preexisting heart conditions, in those with low blood pressure (less than 90 mmHg systolic), or in those with liver disease.
+- May not be suitable for people with certain preexisting heart conditions, those with low blood pressure (less than 90 mmHg systolic), or those with liver disease.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects